Nivolumab Combined With Ipilimumab for Patients With Advanced Rare Genitourinary Tumors

 - Known active metastases to the brain, spinal cord or leptomeninges.
 Patients who are treated with radiotherapy, radiosurgery, or surgery and clinically stable for at least 2 weeks of first study treatment are eligible.
 Repeat imaging is not required to document treatment response.

-- Malignancies other than ACC, non-urothelial bladder/upper tract cancer, non-adenocarcinoma prostate cancer, penile cancer or treatment refractory germ-cell tumor within 5 years of first study treatment with the exception of those with negligible risk of metastases or death and/or treated with expected curative outcome (included but not limited to carcinoma in situ of the cervix, basal or squamous cell skin cancer, localized prostate cancer for patients with malignancies other than non-adenocarcinoma of the prostate, ductal carcinoma in situ of the breast, non-muscle invasive urothelial carcinoma of the bladder for patients with malignancies other than non-urothelial bladder cancer).
+- Malignancies other than ACC, non-urothelial bladder/upper tract cancer, non-adenocarcinoma prostate cancer, penile cancer, treatment refractory germ-cell tumor or genitourinary high grade neuroendocrine carcinoma/small cell carcinoma within 5 years of first study treatment with the exception of those with negligible risk of metastases or death and/or treated with expected curative outcome (included but not limited to carcinoma in situ of the cervix, basal or squamous cell skin cancer, localized prostate cancer for patients with malignancies other than non-adenocarcinoma of the prostate, ductal carcinoma in situ of the breast, non-muscle invasive urothelial carcinoma of the bladder for patients with malignancies other than non-urothelial bladder cancer).

 - History of severe allergic, anaphylactic, or other hypersensitivity reactions to chimeric or humanized antibodies or fusion protein.